ahmedhammad97/Software-Architecture-Patterns-Notes/README.md

 Consists of:

-- Core system: which contains the main minimal functionality of the application.
+- **Core system**: which contains the main minimal functionality of the application.
 It must have some registry list of all the existing plug-ins.

-- Plug-in modules: stand-alone, independent components that performs a certain task.
+- **Plug-in modules**: stand-alone, independent components that performs a certain task.

 The communication between the plug-ins should be minimal, however some plug-ins can require the existence of other plug-ins, creating some **dependency concerns**.